thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 ### C. Guiding Principles

-The Rocq governance
-is guided by key principles such as openness, community focus, and compatibility.
+The Rocq governance is guided by key principles such as openness, community focus, and compatibility.
 Each project that falls under the Rocq governance should align with these principles, fostering a community that is open, collaborative, and dedicated to the continued development and advancement of the Rocq Prover and its applications.

 ## II.
 Roles and responsibilities

-### A. Project Leader, Coordination Team and Core Team
+### A. Core Team and Project Leader

-The Project Leader of the official Rocq Projects is Matthieu Sozeau.
-The Project Leader can appoint a team of [Rocq Coordinators](/governance/governance#Coordination) to help with coordination tasks, who have the right to act in the name of the Project Leader in all matters of coordination.

-*Currently, Matthieu Sozeau has appointed Yves Bertot, Paul-André Mélies, Nicolas Tabareau and Théo Zimmermann as Rocq Coordinators, who have accepted this Role.*

-The [Rocq Core](/governance/governance#Core) team is composed of the Rocq Coordinators and a set of voluntary, co-opted Maintainers that govern the development of the Rocq Prover and official Rocq Projects.
+The [Rocq Core](/governance/governance#Core) team is composed of a set of voluntary, co-opted Maintainers that govern the development of the Rocq Prover and official Rocq Projects.

-It is the role of the Project Leader and the Core team to resolve disputes that may arise in relation to the official Rocq Projects, specifically to ensure that these projects are able to progress in a coordinated way.
+It is the role of the Core team to resolve disputes that may arise in relation to the official Rocq Projects, specifically to ensure that these projects are able to progress in a coordinated way.

 The Rocq Core team has a formal [voting process](https://github.com/coq/coq/wiki/Core-Team-Voting-Process) that can be used to resolve conflicts in case consensus cannot be reached.

+Yearly, the Core Team designate a Project Leader among them, who is in charge of representing the Core Team and maintaing the long term vision of the Rocq Prover and official Rocq Projects.
+The Project Leader is tacitly reconducted each calendar year, unless a Core Team member asks for a vote or the Project Leader decides to resign.
+The current Project Leader is Matthieu Sozeau.

-It is the community's role to guide the decisions of the Project Leader through active engagement, contributions, and discussions.
+It is the community's role to guide the decisions of the Core Team through active engagement, contributions, and discussions.
 To foster a healthy and growing community, the Project Leader will make the goals and decisions clear and public.